TH3CHARLie/th3charlie.github.io/_posts/2020-05-25-gsoc-weekly-report.md

 - [GSOC project page](https://summerofcode.withgoogle.com/projects/#4924815141502976)
 - [mypy issue page](https://github.com/mypyc/mypyc/issues/709): main discussions happen here and its linked PRs

-If you have any questions, please feel free to reach [TH3CHARLie](mailto:th3charlie@gmail.com)
+If you have any questions, please feel free to reach [TH3CHARLie](mailto:th3charlie@gmail.com).

+The following posts will be a stack, it always starts with the newest update.

 <!--more-->